3. Winter travel advice

 People using areas affected by snow and ice also have responsibility to be careful themselves.
 If you are going to remove snow and ice, here are some tips:

-- It is much easier to clear fresh, loose snow compared to compacted ice that has been compressed by people walking on it
+- it's much easier to clear fresh, loose snow compared to compacted ice

 - be a good neighbour - some people may be unable to clear snow and ice on paths from their property

-- make a pathway down the middle of the area to be cleared first, so you have a clear surface to walk on
+- make a pathway down the middle of the area to be cleared first to walk on

-- spreading salt on the area you have cleared will help stop ice forming - table salt or dishwasher salt will work
+- spreading table or dishwasher salt on the area you have cleared will help stop ice forming

 - avoid spreading on plants or grass